 If you can’t get your federal return filed before taxes are due, you can usually get extra time by filing an extension.
 To avoid penalty fees, you’ll need to file Federal Extension Form 4868 and pay any amount you owe by the tax filing deadline.
 As long as the IRS accepts your request, you will have six extra months to file your return for the tax year.

-What should I do if I missed the tax deadline?
+What should I do if I miss the tax deadline?

 How do I file a state return late?

 If you do not file by the deadline, you can still file a state return late.
 There will most likely be some fees associated, but it is better to file than not file at all.
 Fill out the return for your state using TaxSlayer exactly as you would have under normal circumstances.

 How do I know if my return was accepted?

 Once you e-file your return, you should receive an email from the IRS within 48 hours that says whether your return was accepted or rejected.
 If your return was rejected, log back into your account, make any corrections, and resubmit it.
 If you file your late tax return by October 15th and it is rejected, you will have until October 20th to make any corrections.